The Complete Guide To Marijuana Legalization in Canada

 In what some are calling the biggest shift in public policy in fifty years, Canada’s breaking news was the culmination of years of careful planning.
 Back in 2015, legalized pot was one of Prime Minister Justin Trudeau’s campaign promises.
 Now, the promise has been fulfilled, much to the joy of cannabis owners and retailers countrywide.
 Read on to gain a deeper insight into how the law came about and what ramifications will affect the Canadian people.

-Legalizing Weed in Canada
+Legalizing Weed In Canada

 Source: The Rolling Stone